avanishandilya/Simulation-of-Regional-Airport/README.md

 9. email - varchar

 ### 8. Position
-This table relates to the employeePosition tables.
+This table relates to the employee position tables.
 This one has the descriptive names for the job titles.
 It has:
 1. ID int
 2. description - varchar
 3. hourly - decimal

 ## Entity-Relationship Diagram
-With databases, it is important to have an entity-relatiionp diagram.
+With databases, it is important to have an entity-relations diagram.
 Here is the ER diagram for this database:

 ![Images](/Images/ERDiagram.png)